bloody-agents/spec/README.md

 ### Agent implementations

+- A basic LLM should be the most basic agent
 - OpenAI Functions agent
 - Any LLM agent with ReAct
+- Langchain wrapper
 - BabyAGI
 - Taskmaster

+There should be a possibility to define agents from supported types in a yaml file, like [here](https://github.com/ennucore/clippy/blob/master/clippy/minions/specialized_minions.yaml).

 ### Server protocol

 The implementations for `ServerChannel` and `ClientChannel`.

 The server can return lists of available tools and agents (`list[AgentRepr]`, `list[ToolRepr]`) and create the websockets for running the agents.

+### Integrations

+**🦜️🔗 Langchain**

+Langchain should be an optional dependency.
+It should be interoperable with this library through this functionality:

+- Turning supported LLMs into agents
+- Using Langchain agents and tools through wrappers
+- Exporting the bloody agents to Langchain

+This will allow us to take advantage of Langsmith, Langchain's integrations, token usage tracking, etc.

+**Genworlds**

+[Genworlds](https://genworlds.com/docs/category/the-genworlds-framework) has another paradigm, and some things are easier to implement in the Genworlds Simulations, while others in the abstractions here (using subagents, for example), but there is a lot of similar concepts.
+Agents should be controvertible from one form to another (`World`s correspond to the contexts), in particular for the possibility of using the agents from the future Genworlds marketplace.